C$ 116 Find Cheap Flights from British Columbia to Arizona

 • How many cities have direct flights to Arizona?

-From British Columbia, there are direct flights to Arizona from one city.
-This city is Vancouver and there are 21 direct flights each week.
+From British Columbia, there are direct flights to Arizona from 2 cities.
+The city with the most direct flights is Vancouver, with 43 direct flights each week.

 • How many direct flights to Arizona are there each day?